mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~

-| For a formal description of how this method works, see our paper:
+| For a formal description of how this method works, see our paper [DeJesus2013]_:

+|

 |  DeJesus, M.A., Zhang, Y.J., Sassettti, C.M., Rubin, E.J.,
   Sacchettini, J.C., and Ioerger, T.R.
 (2013).
 | `Bayesian analysis of gene essentiality based on sequencing of transposon insertion libraries. <http://www.ncbi.nlm.nih.gov/pubmed/23361328>`_ *Bioinformatics*, 29(6):695-703.